 William Adams was born in Gillingham, Kent, England back in 1564.
-His father died when he was young so he went to work at a shipyard.
-He spent twelve years learning shipbuilding, astronomy and navigation before joining the Royal Navy.
+His father died when he was twelve so he apprenticed to a shipyard owner.
+For the next twelve years he learned about shipbuilding, astronomy and navigation before entering the Royal Navy.
 Serving under Sir Francis Drake he saw action against the Spanish Armada in 1588.

 Your day is worthwhile when you make someone smile, so give the free gift of a smile today